 - 3. Rebuild the seal assembly, making sure to inspect the assembly and any pieces being reused for damage or wear.
 Repeat the above process in reverse order, making sure to lightly grease all surfaces as it is reassembled.
-Take note of the direction of the seals when reinstalling.
+The upstream (single) shaft seal faces outward as well.
 If these seals are installed incorrectly, the assembly will leak.
 See details of Figure 5.5. - 4.
 Reinstall the assembly, if piston assembly has been removed wait to reinstall the upstream seal gland assembly until after the piston has been reinstalled.